Multi-Winner Voting with Approval Preferences: Apportionment

 \begin{definition}[Party-list profiles] We say that an approval profile $A = (A(1), \ldots, A(n))$ is a \emph{party-list profile} if for each two voters $i, j \in N$ we have that either $A(i) = A(j)$ or that $A(i) \cap A(j) = \emptyset$.
 We say that an election instance $(A, k)$ is a \emph{party-list instance} if \begin{inparaenum}[(i)] \item $A$ is a party-list profile, and \item for each voter $i \in N$ we have that $|A(i)| \geq k$. \end{inparaenum} \end{definition}

 Party-list profiles closely resemble political elections with political parties, hence the name of the domain.
-Indeed, if $A$ is a party-list profile, then the sets of voters and candidates can be divided into $p$ disjoint groups each, $N = N_1 \cup \ldots \cup N_p$ and $C \supseteq C_1 \cup \ldots \cup C_p$, so that all voters from group $N_i$, $i \in [p]$, approve exactly the candidates from $C_i$ (and no others).
-The candidates from $C_i$ can be thought of as members of some (virtual) party, and the voters from $N_i$ are those who cast their single vote on party $C_i$ (i.e., assuming plurality ballots).
+In such elections, voters are typically asked to vote for exactly one party.
+To see the connection to party-list profiles, note the following: If $A$ is a party-list profile, then the sets of voters and candidates can be divided into $p$ disjoint groups each, $N = N_1 \cup \ldots \cup N_p$ and $C \supseteq C_1 \cup \ldots \cup C_p$, so that all voters from group $N_i$, $i \in [p]$, approve exactly the candidates from $C_i$ (and no others).
+The candidates from $C_i$ can be thought of as members of some (virtual) party, and the voters from $N_i$ are those who cast their vote on party $C_i$.

-In such elections, where the voters do not vote for individual candidates but rather each individual casts a single vote for one political party, the problem of distributing seats to political parties is called the \emph{apportionment problem}.
+In such elections, where the voters do not vote for individual candidates but rather each voter casts a single vote for one political party, the problem of distributing seats to political parties is called the \emph{apportionment problem}.
 The concept of proportionality in the apportionment setting has been extensively studied in the literature and is well understood---for a detailed overview we refer the reader to the comprehensive books by \citet{BaYo82a} and by \citet{Puke17}.

-We see from \Cref{def:party_profiles} that the apportionment problem can be viewed as a strict subdomain of approval-based committee elections, and consequently ABC rules can be viewed as functions that extend apportionment methods to the more general setting of approval profiles.
+We see from \Cref{def:party_profiles} that the apportionment problem can be viewed as a strict subdomain of approval-based multi-winner elections, and consequently ABC rules can be viewed as functions that extend apportionment methods to the more general setting of approval profiles.
 This connection was already known and referred to by \citet{Thie95a} and \citet{Phra95a}.
 In a more systematic fashion, \citet{bri-las-sko:c:apportionment} showed such relations between various ABC rules and methods of apportionment.
 To properly explain this relation, let us first define three prominent apportionment methods, used in parliamentary elections all over the world.

 In the following, we assume that there are $p$ political parties, consisting of the candidate sets $C_1, \ldots, C_p$.
 By $n_i$ we denote the number of votes cast on party $C_i$.
-Further, recall that $k$ denotes the number of committee seats that we want to distribute among the parties.
+Further, in line with our usual notation, $k$ denotes the number of committee seats that we want to distribute among the parties.